brainpm/brainpm-youtube/Readme.md

 # brainpm-youtube

-a transform stream that turns vanilla links to youtube video pages into divs as expected by [lazy-youtube][1]
+a transform stream that turns vanilla links to youtube video pages into divs as expected by [lazy-youtube][1].
+Additionally adds a `div` containing some meta-data.

 Turns this